Singularities in massive conformal gravity: Renormalizability

 \section{Renormalizability}

 As seen in Sec. {\ref{sec1}}, all of the analysis done in the previous section is meaningless if the perturbed terms of the MCG on-shell effective total action are not at least renormalizable.
-In order to check this, we consider that the one-loop divergent term of the MCG effective action is given by\footnote{This result corresponds to the one derived in Ref. \cite{Frad} with $\lambda = 0$.} \cite{Frad}
+To check this, we note that the coordinate and conformal symmetries of the theory restrict the one-loop divergent term of the MCG effective action to be of the form\footnote{Since the theory is power-counting renormalizable, divergent terms with derivatives of order higher than four will not arise at any loop level.}